-Of course, we could make the arguments, and we had before.
-The life of a freelancer is literally living check to check, and I was on day three without a prescription that only the next payday could afford.
+Of course, we could make the arguments.
+We had before.
+My life as a freelancer is literally living check to check, and I was on day three without a prescription that only the next payday could afford.
 Also, that part about the sweating.
 Still, those were bumps of nothing in a long road of comfort, and while they may find themselves flung and sharpened as shouts in the kitchen, none of our family’s problems would prevent us from the next hill or the road that rose to meet it.

-It had been such a misconception that triggered the journey.
+It had been such a misconception that triggered this journey.
 The festering from before had finally popped in a glorious explosion of privileged anger, a cocktail of hormones and too much screen time that led to words like weapons and a hand that was one.
-My wife went to work.
-The boys and I went for a walk.
+So the boys and I took it outside for a family walk.

 We ran for the hills as a coping mechanism, when really, we should be clinging to them, begging the day to stay.
 It is always better to live out than look it.
 A good walk is a wonderful thing.

 “I know,” said one.

 The other just kind of grumbled.